Dates & Rates

 The CIT/RSIT program has a maximum capacity for each crew, and accepted applicants are not guaranteed their first preference of crew/dates.
 To maximize your chances of acceptance, you may need to keep your availability flexible.

 The RSIT program combines many different elements to give teens a well-rounded experience and develop skills in multiple areas.
 Some of the activities and workshops are done in conjunction with the CIT training; RSITs separate from the group to work with the riding staff on horse-related skills.

 RSITs will work directly with the riding staff to hone riding skills, learn the basics of lesson planning and teaching, and get the chance to shadow and assist with riding lessons.
-With the CITs, participate in leadership workshops focusing on areas like goal-setting and decision-making.
-Gain hands-on experience through planning and leading an All Camp Event and camp activities.
-Other program components include a service project, a trip to visit other local camps, as well as some time to just relax and enjoy some camp activities.
+RSITs will participate with the CITs in leadership workshops focusing on areas like goal setting and decision-making.
+They will gain hands-on experience through planning and leading an All-Camp Event as well as other camp activities.
+Other program components include a service project, a trip to visit other local camps, as well as some time to just relax and enjoy classic camp activities.

 How to Apply